 Supplementary Explanations Explanation by Representative Preparation and Publication of The disclosure policy is disclosed on Yamaha Motor's Disclosure Policy website.
-Regular Investor Briefings for Yamaha Motor endeavors to carry out comprehensible No Individual Investors communication with individual investors through measures including participation in events sponsored by newspaper publishers and securities companies, briefing sessions for individual investors, and dedicated website pages for individual investors.
-Regular Investor Briefings for Financial results briefing sessions are held when financial Yes Analysts and Institutional results are released.
-The Representative Director and Investors President explains the second quarter and year-end financial results, while other Directors explain the first quarter and third quarter financial results.
-Regular Investor Briefings for In principle, the "IR road show" for overseas investors is Yes Overseas Investors held twice a year, and the Representative Director and President, or the Director in charge, explains the results to overseas investors.
-Posting of IR Materials on Videos and presentation materials of financial results Website briefing sessions; securities reports, business results and other materials for investors; the notice of convocation of the General Meetings of Shareholders and other materials for shareholders; as well as legal public notices and other notices are posted on Yamaha Motor's website for the convenience of shareholders and investors.
+Regular Investor Briefings for Yamaha Motor endeavors to carry out comprehensible No Individual Investors communication with individual investors through measures including holding briefing sessions for individual investors (including online company briefing sessions) and setting up dedicated website pages for individual investors on the Yamaha Motor website.
+V Regular Investor Briefings for Analysts and Institutional Financial results briefing sessions are held when financial results are released.
+The Representative Director and Yes Investors President explains the second quarter and year-end financial Investors results, while other Directors explain the first quarter and third quarter financial results.
+Regular Investor Briefings for In principle, the "IR road show" for overseas investors is Yes Overseas Investors held twice a year, and the Representative Director and 105 President, or the Director in charge, explains the results to overseas investors.
+Furthermore, English-language briefing documents and English-language briefing videos regarding financial statements are posted on the Yamaha Motor website.
+Posting of IR Materials on Videos and presentation materials of financial results Website briefing sessions; securities reports, business results, integrated report and other materials for investors; the notice of convocation of the General Meetings of Shareholders and other materials for shareholders; as well as legal public notices and other notices are posted on Yamaha Motor's website for the convenience of shareholders and investors.
 Establishment of Department A dedicated department has been established in the and/or Manager in Charge of Corporate Communication Division to engage in the IR planning and promotion of IR activities.
 Other In addition to the above, individual interviews are given to analysts and institutional investors (at the corporate headquarters and in Tokyo, etc.).